Biden blasts ‘radical’ Roe draft, warns other rights at risk

 And Maine Republican Susan Collins, who supports abortion rights but was a pivotal GOP vote for the confirmations of Justices Neil Gorsuch and Brett Kavanaugh, said if the draft reflects the final opinion of the court, “it would be completely inconsistent with what Justice Gorsuch and Justice Kavanaugh said in their hearings and in our meetings in my office.”

-An AP-NORC poll in December found that Democrats increasingly see protecting abortion rights as a high priority for the government.
+Republican Sen. Lisa Murkowski of Alaska, told reporters on Capitol Hill that “my confidence in the court has been rocked,” and said her proposal with Collins to legislate abortion rights should be reinvigorated.

-Other polling shows relatively few Americans want to see Roe overturned.
-In 2020, AP VoteCast found that 69% of voters in the presidential election said the Supreme Court should leave the Roe v.
-Wade decision as is; just 29% said the court should overturn the decision.
+Polling shows relatively few Americans want to see Roe overturned.
 In general, AP-NORC polling finds a majority of the public favors abortion being legal in most or all cases.

-Still, when asked about abortion policy generally, Americans have nuanced attitudes on the issue, and many don’t think that abortion should be possible after the first trimester or that women should be able to obtain a legal abortion for any reason.
+Few say abortion should be illegal in all cases.

+Still, Americans have nuanced attitudes on the issue.
+In an AP-NORC poll conducted last June, 61% said abortion should be legal in most or all circumstances in the first trimester of a pregnancy.
+However, 65% said abortion should usually be illegal in the second trimester, and 80% said that about the third trimester, though many Americans believe that the procedure should be allowable under at least some circumstances even during the second or third trimesters.

 Alito, in the draft, said the court can’t predict how the public might react and shouldn’t try.
 “We cannot allow our decisions to be affected by any extraneous influences such as concern about the public’s reaction to our work,” Alito wrote in the draft opinion, according to Politico.

-Police in Washington prepared for the potential of large demonstrations outside the Supreme Court and U.S. Capitol.
-People on both sides of the issue gathered outside the curt waving signs and chanting on a balmy Monday night following the release of the Politico report, and again on Tuesday.

-Outside Washington, Democratic New York Gov. Kathy Hochul said people seeking abortions could head to her state.
-“For anyone who needs access to care, our state will welcome you with open arms.
-Abortion will always be safe & accessible in New York,” Hochul said in a tweet.
+“I can’t believe how many women I have met that did this in their lifetime already.
+And so I feel like I owe it to them to be here because they already did this,” she said.
+“And now we have to be fighting for them all over again.”

+Outside Washington, the reaction among conservatives was muted, ranging from cautious celebration over the anticipated ruling to sharp criticism of the source of the leaked draft.

-Mississippi Attorney General Lynn Fitch said in a statement, “We will let the Supreme Court speak for itself and wait for the Court’s official opinion.”
-But local officials were praising the draft.
+“We will let the Supreme Court speak for itself and wait for the court’s official opinion,” Mississippi Attorney General Lynn Fitch said in a statement.

-“This puts the decision making back into the hands of the states, which is where it should have always been,” said Mississippi state Rep. Becky Currie.

 At Supreme Court arguments in December, all six conservative justices signaled that they would uphold the Mississippi law, and five asked questions that suggested that overruling Roe and Casey was a possibility.